AlexanderEggers/hitogo/README.md

     Hitogo.asView(MainActivity.this)
             .setText("Test")
             .asIgnoreLayout()
-            .withState(HitogoDefaultController.HINT)
+            .withState(HitogoExampleController.HINT)
             .show(MainActivity.this);
 }

-/*Here is a more complex hint that has some buttons, a title and a certain state for the layout (and views):*/

-public void showHint() {
+//Here is a more complex hint that has some buttons, a tile and a message: public void showHint() {
   ...
   HitagoButton button1 = HitagoButton.with(MainActivity.this)